VISA / Residing in Japan

 - Intending primarily to spend holiday in Japan for a specific length of time.

 - Being between 18 and 30 years of age both inclusive at the time of application for the visa; As for Australia, Canada and Republic of Korea, an applicant should be between 18 and 25 years of age except in those cases where the competent authorities of Japan agree to extend the limitation of age to 30 years.
+In the case of Iceland, the applicant should be between 18 and 26 years of age.

 - Not being accompanied by dependents or children.